sayan112/RoadToFullTimeServiceBased/TechnicalRound/C++Questions/Questions.md

         The modular approach, also known as modular programming, is a software development technique that emphasizes dividing a program's functionality into self-contained, independent modules or components.
 Each module represents a specific task or functionality, and these modules can be developed, tested, and maintained separately, making the overall software development process more manageable and organized.

-    The key principles of the modular approach include:

-    1. **Modularity:** The software is divided into smaller, manageable modules, where each module performs a specific function or a well-defined set of related functions.
-This improves code readability, reusability, and maintainability.

-    2. **Encapsulation:** Each module encapsulates its internal workings, hiding the implementation details and exposing only the necessary interfaces.
-This way, other modules can interact with it without needing to understand its internal complexities.

-    3. **Abstraction:** Modules provide a higher-level view of the functionality they offer, abstracting the underlying details.
-This allows developers to work with higher-level concepts rather than getting bogged down by low-level implementation details.

-    4. **Reusability:** By designing modules to be independent and self-contained, they can be reused in different parts of the software or even in other projects, saving time and effort.

-    5. **Maintainability:** Since modules are isolated and have well-defined interfaces, modifications or bug fixes can be limited to a specific module, making maintenance and troubleshooting more straightforward.

-    6. **Scalability:** The modular approach makes it easier to add new features or expand the software by adding or modifying modules without affecting the existing functionality.

-    7. **Collaborative Development:** In larger projects, different developers or teams can work on separate modules simultaneously, promoting parallel development and reducing the chances of conflicts.

-    Common techniques to implement modularity include the use of functions, classes, libraries, and packages in programming languages.
-Modular programming is widely used in various programming paradigms, including procedural, object-oriented, and functional programming.
-It is a fundamental concept in software engineering and promotes the development of robust, maintainable, and extensible software systems.

 30 . what is SDLC ?

 = SDLC stands for Software Development Life Cycle.
 It is a structured approach followed by software development teams to design, create, test, and deploy high-quality software applications.
 The SDLC process encompasses various phases that guide the development team through the entire software development process.
 The primary goal of SDLC is to produce efficient, reliable, and scalable software solutions that meet the specific requirements of the end-users or clients.
 Different organizations may adopt different SDLC models, but the core phases generally remain the same.